fsjohnhuang/.emacs.d/README.md

 ### QA

-1. If you have troble seeing error codes in IPython 7 with Emacs 24, try to uninstall IPython 7 then install IPython 6 instead.
+1. If you have trouble seeing error codes in IPython 7 with Emacs 24, try to uninstall IPython 7 then install IPython 6 instead.
 2. If you build a web application by Flask, suggest to disable autopep8 style formatter which would trigger import sequence problem in Flask.
 3. If auto complete is not available, run `<M-x> elpy-config` to check the Jedi have been installed or not, if not install yet, do it by `pip install jedi`.